0xPolygon/polygon-edge-docs/docs/concepts/ethereum-state.md

 Let's take a look into each one of the fields in the account state:

-* **nonce** - Number of transactions sent from this address (if this is an External Owned Account - EOA) or the number of contract-creations made by this account
+* **nonce** - Number of transactions sent from this address (if this is an External Owned Account - EOA) or the number of contract creations made by this account
 * **balance** - Total Ether (in Wei) owned by this account
 * **storageRoot** - Hash of the root node of the account storage trie
-* **codeHash** - For contract accounts, hash of the EVM code of this account.
+* **codeHash** - For contract accounts, the hash of the EVM code of this account.
 For EOAs, this will be empty.

 One important detail about the account state is that all fields (except the codeHash) are **mutable**.
 For example, when one account sends some Ether to another, the nonce will be incremented, and the balance will be updated to reflect the